blairesc/Face-Recognition-Brain-API/README.md

 # Face-Recognition-Brain-API
-The API for the Face-Recognition Brain front end
+The API for the Face-Recognition Brain front end.
+Express NodeJS used to create server and endpoints.